tower1ight/World/3.Rules, Systems, Handouts/Non specific C.04 PC handout.md

 **Orders**
 "As you know Aelon's subordinates negotiated a peace deal with signifier Senak, returning what we know as an experimental germ variant, stolen by their former general", *pausing for effect, your boss spits, holding to tasting the air with something like disdain*
-"raynault" you say, stressing the T, interrupting before he is thoroughly done with his theatrics "We mustn't be confident in this deal, all we need do is learn. . .
-You are to join the humans as an emissary to xylaan"
+"raynault" you say, stressing the T, interrupting before he is thoroughly done with his theatrics "We mustn't be confident in this deal, all we need do is learn . . .
+Ive nominated you to join the humans as an emissary to xylaan"

 "learn what they know"
 "restrict what they know of us"
 "keep them alive as best you can."

-## Cultural Values and Concepts
+## Tannian Cultural Values and Concepts

 **Goals**
 Keep the forest from spreading